I’m Camil Dumont and I am seeking a Vancouver Green Party Nomination for City Council.

 living here

 I know I’ve had many privileges, but growing up in a wealthy family wasn’t one of them.
 My parents were incredibly resourceful and hard-working, like so many I know.
 They separated when I was young, but co-parented with respect and care.
 I split my time between Kitsilano and East Vancouver, and was raised in co-op housing.
+Families come in different shapes, for me, Vancouver worked.
+Ours fit.
 It wasn’t always easy, but it was a strong, supportive way to grow up.
+And I’d like to help make Vancouver “fit” for as many folks as possible.

-That experience shaped me.
-I want housing security and stability to be the norm for families today and for the next generations, regardless of income.
+I want housing security and stability to be the norm for Vancouverites and their families, today and for the next generations, regardless of income.
 We need creative, practical solutions that make this city more affordable.
 I see how stretched people are.
 We have the tools, we need to use them.

 I want our elders to feel supported in community, and our most vulnerable neighbours to be cared for.
 I want less waste, cleaner beaches and water, and air that stays clear through the summer.
+I want our leaders to cooperate.
 We must be willing to work toward that.
 I am.

-As we head into this election, I expect the Green platform to be shaped collaboratively by the candidates who ultimately get nominated, with input from the party’s executive and membership, and guided by our Green mayoral candidate, Pete Fry.
+As we head toward the civic election, I expect the Green platform to be shaped collaboratively by the candidates who ultimately get nominated, with input from the party’s executive and membership, and guided by our Green mayoral candidate, Pete Fry.
 Platform details will emerge from that collaboration, in due time.
 I’m ready to be a strong, constructive voice in that work.

 If what I’ve shared resonates with you, I’d be honoured to have your support to represent the Greens in this election.